How Do I Find A Doctor? Help Is Here!

 Working around insurance companies’ limitations

 One patient offered a comment about her choices because of her insurance plan: “My insurance had to refer and approve of mine.
 I was limited by my location.”
 Unfortunately, we are sometimes at the mercy of insurance companies, and the doctors they cover in your plan.
 (I have called my insurance company to speak to them about a certain doctor I wanted to see.
 I was not successful, but perhaps other patients had more luck than I did.)

 Another patient commented, “I go to a specific group of doctors who are part of my local hospital’s charity program.”
 If there are financial considerations, this is an excellent idea.
 Contact your local hospital to see whether they also offer a charity program.

-Support Groups: MS support groups are a great way to ask for recommendations.
+MS support groups are a great way to ask for recommendations.
 Your local MS support groups can be located by contacting your local MS chapter.
-Visit The National Multiple Sclerosis Society’s website to find out more.
+Visit the National Multiple Sclerosis Society’s website to find out more.

 The journey has begun, but you are never alone.
 Help is out there, so take advantage of it by doing your homework.
 You’ll be glad you did.

 There’s one last thing.
 If after all of your homework, and after your first visit, you find the doctor you chose isn’t right for you, don’t hesitate to change doctors.
 You deserve the best treatment possible.
 There is no shame in changing doctors if you feel your needs are not being met.
 Taking care of your health is the most important thing you can do for yourself.

 A special thanks to my MS friends on Facebook who provided me with comments for this article.
 You are extraordinary people who help to support, uplift and inform each other every day as we struggle with MS together.
 You are all heroes.